ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Role dependencies let you automatically pull in other roles when using a role.
 Ansible does not execute role dependencies when you include or import a role.
 You must use the ``roles`` keyword if you want Ansible to execute role dependencies.

-Role dependencies are pre-requisites, not true dependencies.
+Role dependencies are prerequisites, not true dependencies.
 The roles do not have a parent/child relationship.
 Ansible loads all listed roles, runs the roles listed under ``dependencies`` first, then runs the role that lists them.
 The play object is the parent of all roles, including roles called by a ``dependencies`` list.

 Role dependencies are stored in the ``meta/main.yml`` file within the role directory.
 This file should contain a list of roles and parameters to insert before the specified role.
 For example: